austinsonger/Policy-Portal/data-protection.md

 |       |      |             |           |         |
 |       |      |             |           |         |

-\<PlaceHolder> takes the confidentiality and integrity of its customer data very seriously.
-As stewards and partners of \<PlaceHolder> Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
-The following policies drive many of our procedures and technical controls in support of the \<PlaceHolder> mission of data protection.
+`<Company Placeholder>` takes the confidentiality and integrity of its customer data very seriously.
+As stewards and partners of `<Company Placeholder>` Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
+The following policies drive many of our procedures and technical controls in support of the `<Company Placeholder>` mission of data protection.

 Production systems that create, receive, store, or transmit Customer data (hereafter "Production Systems") must follow the requirements and guidelines described in this section.

 ## Policy Statements

-\<PlaceHolder> policy requires that:
+`<Company Placeholder>` policy requires that:

 (a) Data must be handled and protected according to its classification requirements and following approved encryption standards, if applicable.